 Designing InterVarsity’s Web Strategy

-The Challenge: A decade of building 42 disconnected, department-focused sites had created a fragmented user experience.
+The Challenge: A fragmented user experience created by a decade of building 42 disconnected, department-focused sites.

 The Goal: Develop a simple, streamlined, web strategy that enhances ministry, leverages the unique capabilities of technology, matches what we can actually support, and has a demonstrable impact on the ministry.